Glassy disorder-induced effects in noisy dynamics of Bose-Hubbard and Fermi-Hubbard systems: Introduction

 In this work, we investigate the behaviour of quenched averaged physical properties of ground states of quenched disordered physical systems as well as their dynamical evolution when exposed to environmental noise.
-We specifically look at two different systems, viz.~of bosons and of two-species fermions, loaded in the lowest band of a one-dimensional optical lattice, described by single-band Bose-Hubbard \cite{Jaksch1998} and the Fermi-Hubbard Hamiltonians \cite{Esslinger2010} respectively.
-Each of these Hamiltonians has two parameters: the tunnelling amplitude to adjacent sites and an on-site interaction energy.
-The fluctuations in these parameters introduce disorder in the system.
-We investigate the reaction of to quenched disorder imposed individually in these two parameters on the ground state properties.
+We specifically look at two different systems, viz.~of bosons and of two-species fermions, loaded in the lowest band of a one-dimensional optical lattice, described by single-band Bose-Hubbard~\cite{Jaksch1998} and the Fermi-Hubbard Hamiltonians~\cite{Esslinger2010}, respectively.
+We investigate the reaction to quenched disorder imposed individually in the tunnelling parameter and the on-site interaction on the ground state properties.
 The effect we seek to find is a disorder-induced enhancement in these quantities and we do find it for particular parameter ranges.
-We then go on to study the dynamics of these effects in presence of spontaneous emission events which we do by evolving the corresponding master equation for the system density operator \cite{Lehmberg1970,Lehmberg1970a,Gordon1980,Dalibard1985,Gardiner2010,Pichler2010,Sarkar2014}.
+We then go on to study the dynamics of these effects in presence of spontaneous emission events which we do by evolving the corresponding master equation for the system density operator~\cite{Lehmberg1970,Lehmberg1970a,Gordon1980,Dalibard1985, Gardiner2010,Pichler2010,Sarkar2014}.
 The disorder-induced effects are found to be sustained, at least in terms of short-time behaviours.
-For the numerical results on large systems, where exact diagonalisation is not possible, we use a combination of density matrix renormalisation group (DMRG) algorithm \cite{Vidal2004,Daley2004,White2004,Verstraete2008,Schollwock2011} and the quantum trajectory method \cite{Daley2014,Carmichael1993,Molmer1993,Dum1992} to compute the dynamics.
+For the numerical results on large systems, where exact diagonalisation is not possible, we use a combination of density matrix renormalisation group (DMRG) algorithm~\cite{Vidal2004,Daley2004,White2004,Verstraete2008,Schollwock2011} and the quantum trajectory method~\cite{Daley2014,Carmichael1993,Molmer1993,Dum1992} to compute the dynamics.

 The article is organised as follows.
-In Sec.~\ref{Model Hamiltonians and Observables}, we discuss the model Hamiltonians and lay out the physical observables we compute.
-In Sec.~\ref{Quenched disorder and quenched averaging}, we briefly explain the concept of quenched disordered systems and the process of quenched averaging.
-We show our findings in the ground states of our model Hamiltonians in Sec.~\ref{Effect of disorder in the ground state}.
-In Sec.~\ref{Dynamics of quenched averaged observables}, we show the dynamical results in an open quantum system.
-We present our concluding remarks in Sec.~\ref{Conclusion}.
+In section~\ref{Model Hamiltonians and observables}, we discuss the model Hamiltonians and lay out the physical observables we compute.
+In section~\ref{Quenched disorder and quenched averaging}, we briefly explain the concept of quenched disordered systems and the process of quenched averaging.
+We show our findings in the ground states of our model Hamiltonians in section~\ref{Effect of disorder in the ground state}.
+In section~\ref{Dynamics of quenched averaged observables}, we show the dynamical results in an open quantum system.
+In section~\ref{Site-dependent disorder}, we discuss the case where the disorder in tunneling parameter is site-dependent.
+We present our concluding remarks in section~\ref{Conclusion}.